Quasithermal GeV neutrinos from neutron-loaded magnetized outflows in core-collapse supernovae: spectra and light curves: Introduction

 The nuclear composition of the SN outflow largely consists of free protons and neutrons in the neutrino-heating phase following the core-collapse.
 In the early stages of magnetized outflows, the majority of these free nucleons may readily form seeds for nucleosynthesis or capture onto nuclei \cite{Vlasov_2017,Bhattacharya:2021cjc,Ekanger2022,reichert2022,Ekanger:2023mde}.
 However, any nuclei that interact with ambient photons or matter can undergo photodisintegration or spallation, and release free neutrons (see e.g., Ref.~\cite{Horiuchi2012}).
 Free neutrons remain coupled to protons via elastic collisions during the early evolution phase when the density is high enough.
 However, as the density becomes sufficiently low due to the expansion, neutrons will decouple and be left behind by accelerating ion outflows.

-Murase, Dasgupta and Thompson (hereafter MDT14 \cite{MBT2014}) suggested that these neutrons eventually hit dense ejecta, and the relativistic neutrons exceeding the pion production threshold should initiate $np$ inelastic collisions and subsequently lead to quasithermal neutrinos with energies of $\sim 0.1 - 10\,{\rm GeV}$.
-This mechanism does not require particle acceleration via shocks or magnetic turbulence, which is unlikely to be efficient in radiation-dominated environments \cite{Murase:2013hh}.
+Murase, Dasgupta and Thompson (hereafter MDT14 \cite{MBT2014}) suggested that these neutrons eventually hit shocked nebulae and/or dense ejecta, and the relativistic neutrons exceeding the pion production threshold should initiate $np$ inelastic collisions and subsequently lead to quasithermal neutrinos with energies of $\sim 0.1 - 10\,{\rm GeV}$.
+The schematic picture of this scenario is explained in Fig.~\ref{Figure1}.
+This mechanism does not require particle acceleration via shocks or magnetic turbulence, which is unlikely to be efficient in radiation-dominated environments \cite{MuraseIoka2013}.

 Detection of these neutrinos with upcoming detectors such as KM3NeT, Hyper-Kamiokande (HK) and IceCube-Upgrade would better inform the physics of magnetic outflows, nuclei synthesis and disintegration, in addition to the GRB-SN connection.
 The next Galactic CCSN will provide high-statistics observations of not only the thermal $\sim 10$~MeV neutrino burst \cite{OConnor:2018sti,Hyper-Kamiokande:2021frf}, but also the non-thermal TeV-PeV neutrino flare \cite{Murase:2017pfe}.
 Detecting neutrinos at GeV-TeV energies will fill the bridge and provide clues to physics of the outflows.

 In this work, we consider the $\sim 0.1 - 1\,{\rm GeV}$ neutrinos produced from neutron-proton interactions in magnetized outflows originating from rapidly rotating PNSs.
 In Section~\ref{Sec2}, we discuss SESNe and the parameters that characterize the associated PNSs.
 In Section~\ref{Sec3}, we discuss the properties of neutrino-driven winds from PNSs.
 In Section~\ref{Sec4}, we evaluate the criteria for synthesized nuclei to disintegrate within the magnetized outflow and estimate the fraction of free neutrons.
 In Section~\ref{Sec5}, we look at neutrino emission from choked outflows and their detection prospects for KM3Net-ORCA, IceCube-Upgrade and HK.
 Finally, we discuss our results in Section~\ref{Sec6} and conclude in Section~\ref{Sec7}.